artusblzn/Eloquent_Javascript_exercises/README.md

 # Eloquent_Javascript_exercises

-A repository with solutions to the exercises from the book Eloquent Javascript.
+A repository with solutions to the exercises from the book Eloquent Javascript (3rd ed.).

 The exercises are divided accordingly to their chapter.
 The files with the solutions are named by the chapter number followed by their order in the Exercises subsection in their respective chapter.
 For some exercises I created more than one solution, so I name the variants by adding "-variantX" at the end, where X is the number of the variant.